E-commerce

 Accessibility

-Subtitles, contrast: broadens audience and perceived inclusion.
+Subtitles, contrast: expands the audience and perceived inclusion.

 Contests and games